chef-boneyard/chef-web-docs-2016/steps/step_search_boolean_and.rst

      ]
    }

-Or, to find all of the computers running on the |windows| platform and are associated with a role named "jenkins", enter:
+Or, to find all of the computers running on the |windows| platform that are associated with a role named "jenkins", enter:

 .. code-block:: bash